exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/03_Paging Flow JavaScript Code/index.md

-### Our Paging Solution for MongoDB
+### Paging Solution Implementation for MongoDB

-As we mentioned before, GraphQL does not deliver code that facilitates processes at the data layer, so we either have to find a 3rd party package that does or code our own stuff.
+As mentioned in "GraphQL Data API" chapter, GraphQL or Relay does not deliver any specific code that facilitates processes at the data layer, so we either have to find a 3rd party package that does that or code our own stuff.

 This section talks about some pretty deep implementation details that are not directly related to the GraphQL technology but illustrate the scope of work that must be done by the dev.
 Read on, although, a word of caution - the details are kind of difficult to grasp from the first try.
 Do your best, if not clear - move on, it will sink in as you work with the code, just get the idea for now.